-Medical Office Administrators perform a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as support of managers and professional employers.
-They are employed in offices throughout the public and private sectors.
+Medical Office Administration is the performance of a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as the support of managers and professional employers.
+Medical Office Administrators are employed in offices throughout the public and private sectors.

 The learning outcomes include the following:

 - Perform receptionist duties such as greeting and checking in patients

 - Transcribe physicians’ orders